ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch05.md

 set sizes](../images/ch05-fig01.png){#fig:ch05-fig01}

-The gap between training and validation performance indicates the degree of overfittingâ€"the more extensive the gap, the more overfitting occurs.
+The gap between training and validation performance indicates the degree of overfitting""the more extensive the gap, the more overfitting occurs.
 Conversely, the slope indicating an improvement in the validation performance suggests the model is underfitting and can benefit from more data.
 Typically, additional data can decrease both